 Safelight is a love story set in New York in the early 90’s.
 The narrator, Frank, is a disaffected paramedic who only connects to the world through photographs of the sick, the injured, the dying, and the dead.
 Emily is a fencer with HIV during the days when that diagnosis meant a death sentence.
 It’s a hard, spare novel that takes place against a backdrop of urban squalor.
 This gritty love story isn’t for everyone, but the people who like it seem to like it a lot.

 Into the Savage Country is a historical adventure novel that is mostly set on a trapping brigade in the 1820’s.
 I grew up reading books like Kidnapped, Treasure Island, White Fang, and The Count of Monte Cristo, and my intent was to write a book in that vein.
-The novel begins as the main character, William Wyeth, starts west to make his fortune.
-He makes friends, falls in love, chases buffalos, and becomes involved in a struggle where the future of the country hangs in the balance.
-It’s a big-hearted, picaresque adventure and a historical coming of age novel that It’s meant to be a fun read with a genial tone.
+The novel begins as the main character, William Wyeth, heads west to make his fortune.
+He makes friends, falls in love, chases buffaloes, and becomes involved in a struggle where the future of the country hangs in the balance.
+It’s a big-hearted, picaresque adventure and a historical coming of age novel that's meant to be a fun read.